intel/intel-extension-for-transformers/workflows/chatbot/inference/README.md

 Chat with the NeuralChat
 ============

 This document showcases the utilization of Llama2 model for conversing with NeuralChat.
-To obtaining the fine-tuned model, please refer to the [fine-tuning](../fine_tuning/README.md) section.
 The inference of the models has been validated on the 4th Gen Intel® Xeon® Processors.
 We provide the [generate.py](./generate.py) script for performing inference on Intel® CPUs.
-We have enabled IPEX BF16 to speed up the inference.
+We have enabled IPEX INT8 to speed up the inference.
 Please use the following commands for inference.

 # Llama2